ministryofjustice/mojfile-uploader/README.md

 dotenv rackup
 ```

-To skip the AV scanning, run instead:
+To skip the AV scanning, run:

 ```
 DO_NOT_SCAN=true dotenv rackup